serverlessguy/samples/cloudfront-resize-image/README.md

 ## How it works

 The purpose of this solution is to serve images through Amazon CloudFront with support for on-the-fly image resizing.
 The solution uses CloudFront, S3, API Gateway, and Lambda.
-The CloudFront distribution includes a cache behavior with an origin group and two origins.
+The CloudFront distribution includes a cache behavior with an origin group and two origins, an S3 bucket and an HTTP API integrated with a Lambda function.
+If the image is not available in the CloudFront cache or the S3 bucket, the Lambda function returns a resized image in the requested dimensions.
 The following explains the flow of image requests made through the CloudFront URL.

 ![Diagram](./docs/cloudfront-resize-image.png)